xwp/wp-customize-partial-refresh/readme.md

 ## Description ##

+**This is a feature plugin proposed for WordPress 4.4**

 The WordPress Customizer is a framework for previewing any change to a site.
-By default, settings exposed in the Customizer use a `refresh` transport, meaning that in order for a setting change to be applied, the entire preview has to reload.
+By default, settings exposed in the Customizer use a `refresh` transport, meaning that in order for a setting change to be applied, the entire preview has to reload, which has a huge performance hit.
 The result is a preview that is anything but live.
 To remedy this poor user experience of a laggy preview, the Customizer allows settings to opt-in to using a `postMessage` transport.
 This relies on JavaScript to apply the changes live without doing any server-side communication at all: changes are applied instantly.

 There is a major issue with settings using the `postMessage` transport,
 however: any logic used in PHP to render the setting in the template has to be